Zerg00s/FlowPowerAppsMigrator/README.md

 # Convert flows and apps

 ## Export flows and apps
-Export all your flows:
+Export all of your flows:

 ![](MISC/IMG/Export.png)

-Export all your apps:
+Export all of your apps:

 ![](MISC/IMG/ExportApp.png)